January 1, 2026

 Most NP programs, whether in-state or online, require 500 to 1000 clinical hours.
 These are typically split across 2 to 4 core specialties: e.g. primary care, internal medicine, women’s health, pediatrics, and psychiatric care, depending on your track.

-Some colleges (like TTUHSC or WTAMU) offer clinical coordination.
-Others hand you a manual and wish you luck, and in some cases students branch out, tapping into NP Facebook groups, peer referrals, and tapping alumni networks and local associations to access more opportunities.
+Some colleges offer clinical coordination to secure a preceptor.
+Others hand you a manual and wish you luck, and in some cases students branch out, tapping into NP Facebook groups, peer referrals, alumni networks or local associations to access more opportunities.

 Some even use placement matching services that match them with preceptors who are open, available, and already cleared by schools.
 When considering these services, it's important to carefully choose a placement service based on reputation and reliability.
 Because in a situation like this, every shortcut to connection counts.

-And in a region like West Texas, where the next provider might be 60 miles away and the local clinic is already slammed, that can leave you feeling stuck before you even start.
+And in a region like West Texas, where the next provider might be 60 miles away and the local clinic is already slammed, NP students who want guidance navigating this step can create a free NPHub account to get support finding a qualified preceptor and coordinating an upcoming rotation.

 This is why it’s critical to know:

-- Which specialties are required for your track (e.g., FNP-BC vs. PMHNP)
+• Which specialties are required for your rotation according your track (e.g., FNP-BC vs. PMHNP)

-- How much time you’ll realistically need to find a willing provider in your location
+• How much time you’ll realistically need to find a willing preceptor or provider in your location

 But understanding the process is one thing, actually finding a preceptor in West Texas is a whole different challenge.